jaysoo/jaysoo.ca/_posts/2015-06-24-when-learning-attitude-and-approach-matter.markdown

 Be cognizant of how the skills or sub-skills we spend our efforts on actually **tie back to our learning or performance goals**.
 Also keep in mind that any skils we acquire will have to be practiced over and over again using **spaced repetition**.

+Now, one other problem that Kathy identifies is that even once we've identified that **we need to take a skill from A to C**, it might take us **too long to get there**.
+This is where the **deliberate practice** comes in.

+## Deliberate Practice

+Just to recap, so far we have discovered:

+1. Setting *learning goals* and having a *mastery-oriented* mindset helps us be successful in out learning endeavours.
+2. In order for us to retain a skill that we have learned, we need utilize *spaced repetition*.
+3. It is better to break a widely-scoped skill down to *sub-skills* so we can master a subset of those sub-skills.

 ## Conclusion

 As programmers, learning is something we have to do repeatedly over the course of our career.
 In order to achieve the best